DrBewd/BGG_top200_at_2_data_repository/README.md

 # BGG's top 200 games at 2: data repository
 This repository is a work in progress.
-It will be updated with fully anonymized data collected on BGG and code used to analyze it over the next few weeks.
+It will be updated with fully anonymized data collected on BGG and code used to analyze it over the next few weeks/months.

 ### Overview
+The user who collected data between 2019 and 2020 deleted the results and, unfortunately, all available snapshot in the Wayback Machine are blank.
+The user who worked on the top 200 from 2021 to 2022 clearly had access to the data (unclear whether he had a complete dataset or just the aggregated statistics), but he never replied to any of my querries.
+Data for 2019-2020 were retroactively pieced together using the info available in later geeklists and blog posts from that period, but there are major blind spots.
+Data for 2021-2022 were instead retrieved directly from the existing geeklists, but individual-level data and information about games that received less than 2 votes are unavailable.
+Finally, available aggregated statistics for games that didn't make it to the top 200 during these years are limited.

 ### Links to interactive network visualizations (not mobile-friendly)
 | Year | Repository | Visualization |